trycourier/courier-ruby/README.md

 This Gem helps you send notifications through [Courier](https://www.trycourier.com/), the smartest way to design &amp; deliver notifications.
 Design your notifications once using our drag &amp; drop editor, then deliver to any channel through one API.
 Email, mobile push, SMS, Slack &mdash; you name it!

-## Beta Notice
-Please note that this SDK is in BETA, versions >3.x are currently in beta (starting with 3.0.0-beta1), to ensure stability and to not experience any breaking changes please continue using version **2.0.0**.
-While in beta, please feel free to install and use this gem at the risk that we may make breaking changes where necessary.
-If you have any issues using it, we will respond to github issues as soon as possible.

 ## Installation

 Add this line to your application's Gemfile: